Back to School Self-Care | Food Confidence

 FEED YOUR BRAIN

 Back to school and brain health go hand in hand, right?
-Childhood is a period of rapid brain growth and maturation, and long chain omega-3 fats (DHA and EPA) are essential for normal brain function.
+Childhood is a period of rapid brain growth and maturation, and long-chain omega-3 fats (DHA and EPA) are essential for normal brain function.
 DHA is found mostly in fish, and because intake among children is typically low, studies show support for cognition with supplementation.
 Studies also suggest an important role for DHA in school performance.
 The PureNutrients EPA/DHA Gummy is a great option to help Norah get in enough of these important nutrients, and it’s even better that they come in a chewable, fruit flavored, sugar-free gummy!
-I give her one of these 2-3 times a week.
+She takes one of these 2-3 times a week.
 She also loves canned tuna, sushi, and smoked salmon, so we include those regularly, too!

 HYDRATE